 About Buckwheat Flour

 Buckwheat flour is often sold in a dark variety which is made by milling buckwheat with the dark outer hull.
 If you prefer a less earthy flavor, try a light variety of buckwheat flour, milled from hulled buckwheat.
-An excellent light buckwheat flour is Bouchard Family Farms Acadian Light Buckwheat Flour which can be ordered online.
+An excellent brand of light buckwheat flour is Bouchard Family Farms Acadian Light Buckwheat Flour which can be ordered online.
 This recipe was prepared using Bob's Red Mill Organic Buckwheat Flour.